HighwayChile/assignment01/README.md

 Jan 15, 2024

 ## Assignment01
-All elements are denoted by comments in the code
+All elements are denoted by comments in the code files:
+"assignment01.html", "table001.html"
 &nbsp;
 Create a basic HTML page with the instructed elements:
   doctype,    √